webflo/drupal-swiftmailer/README.txt

 that instance with the fields 'uri', 'filename' and 'filemime'.
 Drupal's drupal_realpath() will be used to determine the actual location of the provided file as given in the 'uri' field.
 Thus, files from both public and private file systems can be attached to e-mails.

+Note!
+The Swift Mailer module has not been tested with stream wrappers other than the default public and private.
+It might not work other stream wrappers.

 The below example demonstrates both how to attach a file managed by Drupal and a file which is not managed by Drupal.